 If we are going to search for truth, we should not be seeking it in the philosophies of men, but rather in the fullness of truth found in God's revelation.

 Rejecting the Sabbath or embracing Christmas requires rejecting fundamental biblical truths.
 If we do not do what Christ did, we cannot claim to follow Christ.

 With the Spirit of God—the light of God—we see the true shape and form of things, and reality appears as something we can see clearly.
 We find truth.

-The world is so full of lying and other forms of deceit that "bearing false witness" has become a way of life for the vast majority of humanity.
-In discussing the ninth commandment, John Ritenbaugh reveals the relationship between telling the truth and faithfulness, virtues that are necessary parts of an effective witness.
+The world is so full of lying and other forms of deceit that 'bearing false witness' has become a way of life for the vast majority of humanity.

-We live in a society where both food and information are readily available.
-John Ritenbaugh asks, "What is our approach to them?
-How are we using attitude toward and application of them makes all the difference.
+Both food and information are readily available in the West.
+What is our approach to them?
+Our attitude toward and application of them makes all the difference.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.